 In the afternoon and evening, the beer garden offers picnic table seating, a curated list of domestic brews, specialty cocktails, and German-inspired eats like housemade bratwurst, freshly baked pretzels with Easy Tiger’s proprietary mustards, and tangy green cabbage sauerkraut.

 If you need a Dirty Sixth venue for a group of friends, Easy Tiger is the place to go.

 While Academia’s decor draws inspiration from collegiate life—specifically, from Ivy League faculty lounges—this Downtown cocktail bar just two blocks from Dirty Sixth is absolutely intended for adult professionals.

 The beverage menu includes upmarket twists on bar classics, like the Trinidad Sour (Angostura amaro, Angostura bitters, rye, orgeat, lemon) and the Fresh Pressed Cosmopolitan (vodka, house-pressed cranberry juice, lime, Cointreau, orange oil).

 Featuring farm-to-table small plates and a comfortable yet stylish aesthetic, Parkside on Sixth Street claims to be Austin’s first-ever gastropub.
-The menu tends toward a classic American theme with modern touches, featuring dishes like marrow bones with herb salad and shallot jam; pappardelle with salumi butter, cauliflower, and Meyer lemon; blue crab chowder with smoked turnip, pear, and a bay biscuit; and Duroc pork with fennel sauerkraut, potato, and dates.
+The menu tends toward a classic American theme with modern touches (featuring dishes like marrow bones with herb salad and shallot jam), and a raw bar.

 For a classy yet casual dinner with friends or an upscale (but not too upscale) dinner date, Parkside is your Dirty Sixth go-to.